 Get Rid Of Annual Performance Reviews

 There are several things wrong with this obsolete procedure.

 The first is that annual performance reviews are subject to recency bias.
 Meaning if you did something awesome at the beginning of the year, it will no longer be relevant.
-Expect several cases of amnesia during this time, because no one will remember what you did 11 months ago to say anything positive about.
+Expect several cases of amnesia during this time, because no one will remember what you did 11 months ago or say anything positive about it.

 Second, these reviews are a huge drain on management due to the amount of time they take to plan and carry out.